 How secure is "Hey Siri!" voice ID?

 We've tested "Hey Siri!" with over a half-dozen voices and nothing has worked except the registered voice or a recording of the registered voice, but that can vary.
 But Voice ID on Hey Siri isn't meant for security.
-Don't mistake it for "My voice is my passport, authorize me!".
-It's meant to solve the problem of unintentional activation, be it accidental, prank, or malicious.
+Don't mistake it for "My voice is my passport, authorize me!"
+It's meant to solve the problem of unintentional activation, whether it be accidental, a prank, or even malicious.

 If you're worried about security, turn "Hey Siri" off and stick with manual activation.
 If you're interested in the convenience of voice activation while you're caring for children, cooking, working, or otherwise have your hands full, then know the limitations but enjoy the functionality.

-Do you have any questions about setting up the "Hey Siri" functionality on your iPhone or iPad?
+Do you have any questions about how to set up Siri on your iPhone or iPad?
 Put them in the comments and we'll help you out.